 We all make mistakes.
-It's part of being human.
+It’s part of being human.
 We lose our car keys; we mail a bill with an unsigned check; we flip the wrong light switch.
 (As a boy, my parents always said it cost a dollar every time you turn on a light, even for an instant.)
-In our personal life, we just accept these minor mistakes.
+In our personal lives, we just accept these minor mistakes.
 Although, a childhood friend accidentally had the wrong tooth pulled—not so minor.

 We all understand that mistakes happen—”no one is perfect”—but in business, repetitive mistakes can’t be ignored.
 They drive away customers and create waste; the cost comes straight out of your net profit.

 The Systems Thinker looks for simple solutions and procedures to eliminate the cost and consequences of these inadvertent errors.